Lebanon police search for Walmart shooting suspects

 Lebanon police Sgt.
 P.J.
 Hardy said an unidentified person was shot with a shotgun at about 9:30 p.m. in the Walmart parking lot on South Cumberland Street.

-He said police are currently searching for two suspects in a dark-colored Nissan Altima.
+According to witnesses, a dark color, four-door sedan, possibly a Nissan Altima, pulled behind a vehicle that was parked in the Walmart parking lot.
+Several statements were made, and a person in the sedan shot a shotgun into the back of the parked vehicle.
+The front seat passenger was hit by shotgun pellets in the back of his head.
+The suspect vehicle, which had two people in it, drove away.

-Reports indicate the victim was taken by personal vehicle to Tennova Healthcare-Lebanon.
-The victim’s condition was not released.
+Reports indicate the victim was taken by personal vehicle to Tennova Healthcare-Lebanon, where he remained with non-life threatening injuries.

+Hardy said it was believed that all parties involved knew each other.

 Anyone with information regarding the incident is asked to call Lebanon police at 615-444-2323.